 Our goal is to ensure that any person with a health problem can access prompt and high quality services including health education and promotion

 We have clinics at the Hospital for diabetes, epilepsy and high blood pressure as well as services for dental and eye problems.
-The most common cases that we see in our outpatient department include HIV, diarrhoea and malaria.
+The most common cases that we see in our outpatient department include HIV, diarrhea and malaria.
 A doctor or clinical officer sees patients quickly, and while they wait, they get education from our HIV expert patient, malaria prevention nurse or a member of the dental team.
 If someone is ill enough to require admission to Hospital then we have clean (although overcrowded) wards with 135 beds.
 We have an x-ray machine, ultrasound scans and a laboratory.

 The Hospital has a community health insurance plan that asks all people in the area to contribute $5 per person per year to the cost of their health care, and with this, they pay only a nominal charge each time they use Hospital services.
 This innovative approach to cost sharing has helped improve access for all people; including the very poorest, and enables everyone to plan and take responsibility for their family health instead fearing the cost of health care and avoiding seeking medical care.

 The cost of providing our standard care at OPD is only $5.8 for each person per year.
 This is a relatively small amount compared to other hospitals in the region.